bradpotter/microdata-manager/README.md

+NOTE: This plugin is not compatible with newer versions of the Genesis Framework.
+Do not use.

 # Microdata Manager

 Microdata Manager is a plugin created for the Genesis Framework.
 The plugin allows a user to optimize the default Microdata settings in a Page, Post or Custom Post Type via a convenient Microdata Settings panel.
 Non-coders rejoice!